stroncium/nodejs-procfs/api.md

 ### processSetgroups ([pid])
-	⚠️ Unstable: will be changed to return boolean

 Parses contents of `/proc/<pid>/setgroups`

-Returns `"allow"` if processes in the user namespace that contains the target process are permitted to employ the `setgroups` system call, `"deny"` otherwise.

 Note: regardless of the value, calls to `setgroups` are also not permitted if `/proc/[pid]/gid_map` has not yet been set.

  - **`pid`** integer: process PID, `self` process if undefined
- - returns string: `allow` or `deny`
+ - returns boolean: if processes in the user namespace that contains the target process are permitted to employ the `setgroups` system call
 ***